 Sometimes referred to as “hay fever eyes,” seasonal conjunctivitis is the inflammation of Conjunctiva – a thin layer of transparent skin covering the white portion, ‘Sclera’ of the eyeball and inner surface of the eyelids.
 The eye infection is triggered by seasonal allergens, namely pollen, animal dander and others, leading to red eyes.
 This is different from ‘Perennial allergic conjunctivitis’ that occurs in response to dust mites and animal dander.
 Some children and their relatives may have one or other genetically predisposed seasonal allergic rhinitis, asthma, eczema.

 Common symptoms of conjunctivitis in children

 Your child may complain of ocular itching, redness of eyes, watering from eyes along with whitish mucous or ropy discharge.
 Some children may complain of dryness, burning sensation, pricking, and photophobia.
 The symptoms of conjunctivitis in children will vary from child to child.
-It is also important to note that your child will not display all these symptoms at once, but a combination of a few.
+It is also important to note that your child will not display all these eye infection symptoms at once, but a combination of a few.

 Preventing seasonal allergic conjunctivitis